levinzjd/Fraud-detection/README.md

 # Fraud-detection
-Build a Flask web application to detect fraud on online streaming data.
+Develop a Flask web application to detect fraud for online streaming data.

 Build fraud detection model with historical data and develop a web app with trained model for new streaming data.

 ## Data
-Json file contains historical events data with event information for training Streaming data from Heruko for web application testing
+- Json file contains historical events data with event information for training
+- Streaming data from Heruko for web application testing

 ## Approaches
 - Preprocess historical data from json file